simonsteve/Coursera-Data-Science/README.md

-# These uploaded files are assigments and lab exercise for Data-Science-Python for data science Course
+# These uploaded files are assigments and lab exercise for Data-Science-Python for data science Course and capstone project